How to Detect if a File Has Changed

 - cp $CI_PROJECT_DIR/runner-scripts/* /runner-scripts/

-When this job runs, it will copy both runner scripts into the runner, so they will run in sequence as part of the
+When this job runs, it will copy both runner scripts into the runner, running in sequence as part of the